artem-lysenko/TargeTox/README.md

 # TargeTox - Biological Network Target-based Drug Toxicity Risk Prediction

+!!!
+27/10/2018 Update currently in progress and the new version is due to be released shortly !!!

 ## Required libraries:

   * “catboost” – machine learning library used for implementation of the main model